TheBossBaby/Void-Hack-Web-App/README.md

   </ul>

 ## Image Segmentation
+In computer visiob,image segmentaion is the process of partitioning digital image into multiplesegments.
-Image segmentation is done in order to get ROI(i.e region of interest) in potrait images where we want to apply style.
+Image segmentation is done in order to get ROI(i.e region of interest) in potrait images where we want to apply style accordingly.
 ### Mask R-CNN